Nakajima Ki-4: Design and development

-A total of 516 units were produced, 333 by Nakajima between March 1934 and February 1939, and 57 under license by Tachikawa Aircraft Company Ltd and another 126 by Manshū in Manchukuo (Manchuria).
+A total of 516 units were produced, 333 by Nakajima between March 1934 and February 1939, fifty-seven under license by Tachikawa Aircraft Company Ltd, and another 126 by Manshū in Manchukuo (Manchuria).

 Operational history

 The first Ki-4s began equipping Imperial Japanese Army Air Force units in 1935 and were an active part of Japanese fighter squadrons for a number of years thereafter.
 The Ki-4s saw substantial service in the early stages of the Second Sino-Japanese War from 1938.
 They also functioned as light ground-attack aircraft in the support of advancing Japanese ground troops.
 However, these biplanes were vulnerable to even the oldest and slowest moving enemy fighters.
 By the time of the entry of Japan into World War II, the Ki-4s were regarded as obsolete.
-A number were still retained for use in the supply and liaison role from 1941, and others were transferred to the Manchukuo Air Force, but those that had not been lost in service served briefly as elementary trainers or target tugs before being scrapped.
+A number were still retained for use in the supply and liaison role from 1941, and others were transferred to the Manchukuo Air Force.
+Those that had not been lost in service served briefly as elementary trainers or target tugs before being scrapped.
 All of the Ki-4s were removed from active service by 1943.

 Two Ki-4s were tested as seaplanes, one with twin floats and the other with one main and two stabilizing floats, but neither version was placed into production.